 FusionCash is run by an internet marketer by the name of Tyler Derheim.
 This site functions as a pay-per-click site by membership only.
 Each member is paid by completing different tasks.
-There are things such as shopping online at stores for cash rewards, completing surveys, or signing up for trial offers as well as a referral system which earns members rewards based upon the continued activities of those people whom they refer.
+There are things such as shopping online at stores for cash rewards, completing surveys, or signing up for trial offers.
+As well as a referral system which earns members rewards based upon the continued activities of those people whom they refer.
 So there is more than one way to earn from home with this program.

 Put simply, this website works by signing up, completing the different tasks offered from other outside companies as well as websites, earning the member cash for said completed activities.
 Even actions such as applying for credit cards earn cash rewards for members on this site.
 The payments vary depending on the completed tasks but the reward system is clearly laid out for each item prior to the member having to agree to try and complete the offer.
 This makes it simple for the members to select which options they would prefer to complete without wasting time for a small stipend.

-On the FusionCash website there are just fewer than three hundred different offers which are available with the potential to earn over $3000.
+On the FusionCash website, there are just fewer than three hundred different offers which are available with the potential to earn over $3000.
 Each free trial which members utilize offers a minimum of three dollars per trial and a maximum of twenty dollars per trial.
-The available offers are set so those who continue with the program and work through each of the offers will earn the maximum spending cash, but will no longer be able to continue after this period, not conducive to a long term means of income.
+Fusioncash's available offers are set so those who continue with the program and work through each of the offers will earn the maximum spending cash, but will no longer be able to continue after this period, not conducive to a long-term means of income.

 $5 Sign Up Bonus for Those That Join FusionCash

 As part of the initial sign up, members receive a bonus of five dollars from FusionCash.
 Each member whom those current members refer will earn a small commission as well.
 The payments from FusionCash are sent once per month and the first payment will not be sent until a minimum of $25 has been accrued by the member.
 Complaints are normal with sites such as this, and the complaints about FusionCash refer to a lack of timely payment, lack of payment, or smaller payment than owed.